253-OOB/PC-Health-WebApp/README.md

 ## Features

+- Login in as an Admin/Organization
+- Display all leaves
+- Sort/Filter leaf data by name/tag/organization
-- Display leaf data
+- Display leaf data at a specific point in time
-- Sort/Filter leaf data
+- Display leaf data over time using graphs
+- Download leaf app locally
+- Set up notifications

 ## Tutorials